“What then was the blessing you enjoyed? For I bear you witness that, if possible, you would have plucked out your own eyes and given them to me.”

 “Blessing” indicates an ascription of blessing rather than a state, to pronounce one blessed.
 The Galatians counted themselves blessed when they first heard the gospel of grace.
-What has happened to that conviction?
-It does not appear that they hold that belief any longer.
-They formerly received Paul with a sense of blessedness, what has happened?
-They no longer view him and his message as a blessing, whereas once his physical appearance did not bother them (Galatians 4:14), now they are repulsed by his message of grace.
+What has happened to that conviction now that they fell under the influence of the Judaizers?
+It does not appear they hold the blessed state of grace any longer.
+They formerly received Paul with a sense of blessedness.
+What has happened?
+They no longer view him and his message as a blessing, whereas once his physical appearance did not bother them (Galatians 4:14), but now they are repulsed by his message of grace.

 For I bear you witness that, if possible,

 Paul did not say it was possible for the Galatians to pluck out their eyes.
-The “if” in the Greek means “if, and it is not so.”
-The “if” is a contrary to the fact “if”.
-Paul speaks hypothetically of the time when they first grasped grace as a reality.
-At one time they would have gone to great lengths for the apostle Paul.
-Now they follow legalistic leaders.
+The “if” in Greek means “if, and it is not so.”
+The “if” is contrary to the fact “if.”
+Paul speaks hypothetically of when they first grasped grace as a reality.
+At one time, they would have gone to great lengths for the apostle Paul.
+Now, they follow legalistic leaders.
 They are both unstable and fickle.
-They went from deep love for Paul to intense hatred .
+They went from deep love for Paul to intense hatred.
 They are now his enemies (Galatians 4:16).

 you would have plucked out your own eyes and given them to me

 There was a time when the Galatians would have torn out their eyes for Paul.
 This may indicate that Paul’s physical problem was an eye problem.
-Paul may speak with hyperbole but the idea is clear that they had great love for him when they first became Christians.
+Paul may speak with hyperbole, but the idea is clear that they had a great love for him when they first became Christians.